-Wildfires continue to rage across Southern California
+Fire rages near Bel Air, the Getty museum in Los Angeles

 - Almost 200,000 people in evacuation areas, officials say

-The latest fires forced tens of thousands to flee their homes, burned down more than a hundred buildings and triggered power outages in the region.

-After a slowdown of Santa Ana's fire Tuesday night, the winds are expected to pick back up Wednesday into Thursday, which could complicate firefighting efforts.

-The largest of the blazes, called the Thomas Fire, spanned 50,000 acres (about 78 square miles) in Ventura County, which sits just north of Los Angeles.
+The Thomas Fire spanned 50,000 acres (about 78 square miles) in Ventura County, which sits just north and west of Los Angeles.
 The fire was at 0% containment as of Tuesday night.

-In Ventura, a city of more than 100,000 on the Pacific coast, more than a quarter of its residents (38,000 people), had been told to evacuate.
 The number of destroyed structures was unknown due to the intensity of the fire, but officials had estimated about 150 buildings early Tuesday.

-In Los Angeles, another fire called the Creek Fire went from 4,000 acres to 11,000 in a matter of hours Tuesday.
+In Los Angeles, the Creek Fire went from 4,000 acres to 11,000 in a matter of hours Tuesday.

-"We expect to be out here all week fighting and containing this fire," Los Angeles Mayor Eric Garcetti said.
+"We expect to be out here all week fighting and containing this fire," Garcetti said.

 The fires spewed so much smoke that they were captured in a NASA image from space.

-• Mass exodus: Mayor Garcetti said about 150,000 people in Los Angeles were affected by evacuation orders for the Creek Fire near Sylmar and Lake View Terrace.

-• Power outage: About 43,000 homes are without power, according to Southern California Edison Tuesday night.
-More outages are possible because flames were burning along power transmission paths, a spokeswoman said.

-• State response: Gov. Jerry Brown declared an emergency for Ventura County, freeing state resources such as the National Guard to support response efforts.
+California Gov. Jerry Brown declared an emergency for Ventura County, freeing state resources such as the National Guard to support response efforts.

-In San Bernardino County, two smaller fires sprang up.
-One is fully contained while the Little Mountain fire, at 100 acres, is 0% contained.

-The fire had torn through neighborhoods, razing homes to the ground, reducing them to gray smoldering ashes.
+Fires tore through neighborhoods, razing homes to the ground, reducing them to gray smoldering ashes.
 It also burned Vista del Mar Hospital, an 82-bed mental health facility in northwestern Ventura, which was fully evacuated two hours before, county fire engineer Richard Macklin said.

 Residents who had to evacuate from their homes described tense moments as the fires rapidly approached.